-Here's a glance at the Business in the Community led-events taking place during Responsible Week 2018
+Here's a glance at the Business in the Community led-events which took place during Responsible Week 2018

-Press announcements: The Times Top 50 Employers for Women list will be published as a supplement in The Times.
+Press announcements: The Times Top 50 Employers for Women list was published as a supplement in The Times

-BITC Cymru Members' Forum - The value of purpose: This event is one of BITC Cymru's regular Members' Forums.These sessions are the main vehicle for sharing best practice with and between member companies and providing opportunities to debate these and other pressing issues.
+BITC Cymru Members' Forum - The value of purpose: This event was one of BITC Cymru's regular Members' Forums.These sessions are the main vehicle for sharing best practice with and between member companies and providing opportunities to debate these and other pressing issues.
 With the topics identified by our members, the Forums embody the business-led approach that is taken by BITC Cymru.
-Find out more about the BITC Cymru Members' Forum and book your place.

-Introduction to Responsible Business: A one day workshop defining corporate responsibility and the benefits to your organisation of being a responsible business.This specialised workshop has been designed and is facilitated by Business in the Community’s most experienced staff and Training & Development Associates.
-Find out more about the Introduction to Responsible Business workshop and book your place.
+Introduction to Responsible Business: A one day workshop which defined corporate responsibility and the benefits to your organisation of being a responsible business.This specialised workshop was designed and facilitated by Business in the Community’s most experienced staff and Training & Development Associates.

-Pathways to Employment: South West Teachers' CPD session: Business in the Community's South West Advisory Board invites teachers to experience how to teach young people about local employment opportunities as part of the curriculum.
-The event will be supported by local businesses who will provide up-to-date, 'real life' local examples.
-Find out more about the South West Teachers' CPD session and book your place.
+Pathways to Employment: South West Teachers' CPD session: Business in the Community's South West Advisory Board invited teachers to experience how to teach young people about local employment opportunities as part of the curriculum.
+The event was supported by local businesses who provided up-to-date, 'real life' local examples.

 Throughout the Week

 Building on our Place by Place strategy